Oklahoma Wrongful Death Lawyers

 Wrongful death cases can be confusing because the person who was injured and killed cannot hire a lawyer and sue the responsible party anymore.
 Because of this, Oklahoma Law makes a special exception that allows a “personal representative” of the deceased person’s estate to file a wrongful death lawsuit in court on their behalf.
 This personal representative is someone appointed by a judge who will have the best interests of the estate in mind such as an estate executor or administrator, especially if this person is approved by the surviving family.
 Additionally, surviving family members are also a typical choice in acting as a personal representative in a wrongful death claim.
 Preference is usually given to the spouse of the person who was killed, followed by their next of kin if no surviving spouse exists.

 Choosing the right person to be responsible for the wrongful death claim of someone who was killed is a very important decision to make.
 While it may seem like common sense to select a family member, that may not always be the case.
 This person who is selected will act on behalf of all people entitled to the estate and must be trusted to act and make decisions that are in the best interests of everyone involved.
-Such choices included interacting with the wrongful death attorney, discussing potential settlement offers and making decisions on whether a case should be settled or to go ahead and take the risk of going to trial.
+Such choices included interacting with the wrongful death attorney, discussing potential settlement offers, and making decisions on whether a case should be settled or to go ahead and take the risk of going to trial.

 How to File a Wrongful Death Claim?

 In the state of Oklahoma, a wrongful death suit is plainly defined by Oklahoma Statute 12 § 1053.
 It is when a death is caused by the “wrongful act or omission of another.”
 This “wrongful act” that has killed a family member can be caused by negligent, reckless, or intentional conduct by the defendant, the more severe the action the more severe the punitive damages may possibly be.
-Essentially, a wrongful death lawsuit is identical to that of a personal injury lawsuit except for that it resulted in the death of the person, allowing for other damages to be considered.
+Essentially, a wrongful death lawsuit is identical to that of a personal injury lawsuit except that it resulted in the death of the person, allowing for other damages to be considered.

 A wrongful death claim requires the demonstration that negligence contributed, in whole or in part, to the deceased’s death and that the family suffered financial loss as a result of the death.
 Successful wrongful death lawsuits typically cover damages for: